 3.Weight Loss Aid

 Caffeine has been shown to boost metabolism and increase fat burning, making it a popular ingredient in many weight loss supplements and diet plans.
-Green tea, in particular, has been shown to have a modest weight loss effect when consumed regularly.
+Green tea, in particular, has been shown to have a modest tea for weight loss effect when consumed regularly.

 4.Reduced Risk of Certain Diseases